 At birth the teeth have not appeared; six or eight days thereafter the two middle nippers of the set of milk teeth are cut; the pair next to them are cut at thirty or forty days; and the corner teeth at six to ten months.
-These teeth have all the mark, or superficial cavity, when first cut; this however disappears in the teeth of torty th at teeth ficial howjaw become very long from front to rear; this having always been the shape of that part of the tooth which has never until now been made apparent.
-The teeth at this the lower jaw, in the middle nippers, in ten months; in the next pair at one year; in the corner teeth at from fif. teen months to two years.
+These teeth have all the mark, or superficial cavity, when first cut; this however disappears in the teeth of the lower jaw, in the middle nippers, in ten months; in the next pair at one year; in the corner teeth at from fif teen months to two years.

-The milk teeth give place to the permanent set as follows: the middle nippers at two and a half to three years, the next pair at three and a half to four years, the corner teeth at four and a half to five years,-these periods may by hastened three or four months by pulling or knocking out the milk teeth.
+The milk teeth give place to the permanent set as follows: the middle nippers at two and a half to three years the next pair at three and a half to four years, the corner teeth at four and a half to five years,---these periods may by hastened three or four months by pulling or knocking out the milk teeth.

-At five years, the corners are up even with the other teeth, the mark is entirely worn out from the middle nippers, and partly worn from the next pair (fig. 4).
+At five years, the corners are up even with the other teeth, the mark is entirely worn out from the middle nip. pers, and partly worn from the next pair (fig. 4)